 This fee is \$150 at the start of your first semester.
 This fee assists with covering programmatic and meal needs for orientation and the first week of cocurricular programming.

-Administrative and Technology Fees
+Administrative Fees

 This fee covers administrative support for students, such as a limited number of transcript requests, add/drop requests, and enrollment verification.
-This fee covers the technology available in workspaces and classrooms and the maintenance costs associated with the upkeep of the equipment.

 This fee is \$100.00 per semester for all students.